hikari-py/hikari/CONTRIBUTING.md

 We use the `uv` package manager as a faster drop-in replacement for pip.
 While it's not required to use in order to contribute to hikari, it's highly recommended!
 From here on we will use `uv` instead of `pip`.

-If you still want to use `pip` as your package manager, you can take a look at equivalent `pip`command by clicking on the dropdowns below every command.
+If you still want to use `pip` as your package manager, you can see the equivalent `pip` command by clicking on the dropdowns below every command.

 Installing `uv` is explained [here](https://docs.astral.sh/uv/getting-started/installation/)